Cathedral of Saints Peter and Paul (Providence, Rhode Island): Second Sts. Peter and Paul Cathedral

-In 2006, the basement of the cathedral which holds the church hall was renovated to accommodate parish gatherings and diocesan functions.
-The basement crypt was dismantled and a new stone tomb was laid in the upper church as a final resting place for Bishop Hendricken.
-Church leaders believed that Bishop Hendricken deserved a more prominent place in the building, as the cathedral is considered his legacy.
+In 2006, the basement of the cathedral, which holds the church hall, was renovated to accommodate parish gatherings and diocesan functions.
+The basement crypt was dismantled and a new stone tomb was laid in the upper church as a final resting place for Hendricken.
+Church leaders believed that he deserved a more prominent place in the building, as the cathedral is considered his legacy.
 The other bishops buried in the crypt were moved to a cemetery in nearby Cranston.